kkkmail/ClmFSharp/README.md

 ## Executables and Command Line Parameters
 The project `ContGenService` is the primary one and it contains all executables needed for the operation of the system.
 The system uses `Argu` as a command line parser, so running any of the executables (except `ClmDefaults.exe`, which currently does not have any command line parameters) with `help` command will provide up to date command line structure.

-There are currently four executables:
+The following main executables are used by the system:
 1.	`ClmDefaults.exe` stores / updates current default sets into the database.
 If any of the default sets are modified or new ones are added in F# code, then this command must be run first.
 Currently, there are no command line parameters for this command.
 2.	`ContGenService.exe`.
 This is the primary service.
 It can be run as a Windows service or as a regular executable.
 There are some different benefits running it as a Windows service or as a simple executable.
 Running it as an executable shows the progress of running models on the screen.
 This is very convenient when testing models and/or adjusting parameters.
 However, terminating `ContGenService.exe` process also terminates all child processes and sometimes this is not desirable.
 Running it as a Windows service allows stopping / uninstalling the service without terminating any of the spawned model solvers (`SolverRunner.exe`).
 This allows replacing some of the system components without restarting the running models.
 Once the updated core is started, all running models will reattach to it if IP address / port of the service has not changed.
 However, if progress report is needed, then a separate monitor is required.
 This is provided by `ContGenAdm.exe`.
 3. When `ContGenService.exe` is running we need the functionality to control and/or monitor it.
 This is performed by `ContGenAdm.exe`.
 It can be used in both running modes of `ContGenService.exe` (Windows service / standard executable).
 It is also used to add tasks / generate mode code for tests / run specific model “by hands”.
-4. Finally, `SolverRunner.exe` is the ultimate low-lever F# wrapper around ALGLIB vector ODE solver.
+4.	`SolverRunner.exe` is a low-lever F# wrapper around ALGLIB vector ODE solver.
 It solves a given model with given parameters (`y0` and `tEnd`), This is the process that is spawned by `ContGenService.exe` / `ContGen.exe` when a model needs to be run.
 Running `SolverRunner.exe` “by hands” gives a little bit extra control and allows running a specific model directly.
 This becomes important when we want to re-run a specific model with some new values of `y0` / `tEnd`, which have not been covered in the relevant `ClmTask`.
 Such manually run models will attach to `ContGenService.exe` and notify it of the progress.

+Starting from version 4.0.0.0 the system supports running models on a distributed computing cluster.
+The following additional executable are used in a cluster mode of operation:
+1. MessagingService.exe
+2. MessagingAdm.exe
+3. WorkerNodeService.exe
+4. WorkerNodeAdm.exe